zedr/zedr/README.md

 I'm Rigel and I've been programming computers since I was a child.
 My first computer was a Commodore Vic 20 back in the Eighties, on which I learned to write simple arcade (PETSCII based!) and text adventure games.

-Today I work as an engineering manager and contributor.
-I also contribute to Free and Open Source projects, such as Django ( [#25146](https://github.com/django/django/commit/3bdaaf6777804d33ee46cdb5a889b8cc544a91f1), [#23190](https://github.com/django/django/commit/b91a2a499fd562011fd275238924baa6002fb1f8), [#23606](https://github.com/django/django/commit/28634394f53b9ab27d3419cfde047ee78e491d97),
+Today I work as an system architect, engineering manager, and software contributor.
+I also contribute to Free and Open Source projects, such as Django (
+[#25146](https://github.com/django/django/commit/3bdaaf6777804d33ee46cdb5a889b8cc544a91f1),
+[#23190](https://github.com/django/django/commit/b91a2a499fd562011fd275238924baa6002fb1f8),
+[#23606](https://github.com/django/django/commit/28634394f53b9ab27d3419cfde047ee78e491d97),